 Language: English

-Date: October 25, 13:30-14:45 during the “Food day”

 Session Description

 The contribution of Nature based Solutions (NbS) to climate action and Nature conservation is increasingly gaining attention globally.
 Nevertheless, their application in agriculture, and their impacts on food security and employment opportunities have largely been overlooked, especially considering youth inclusion in equitable agricultural value-chains.
 This session will try to clarify the concept of Nature-based Solutions (NbS), discuss their use in agriculture, and see how these NbS could support the shift from grey to green resources, and promote equitable and inclusive agricultural value chains.